DAY 1 - Overnight Flight to Europe.

 DAY 11 - SPAIN . .
 Córdoba - Baeza.

 Travel to Córdoba, where a local guide will explain the cultural landmarks, including the Old Jewish Quarter, La Mezquita (built as an immense mosque in the 8th century and currently used as a cathedral), the Viana Palace and the Roman bridge.
 Take a stroll through the Old Town where splashing fountains decorate the patios and the scent of flowers fills the air.
 Depart Córdoba to travel amongst the infinite olive groves and rolling mountains of Jaén Province.
-Along the way, make a stop at the Museum of Olive Tree Culture.
 Your hotel for tonight will be located in Beaza, declared a World Heritage Site by UNESCO.
 The town is located on a hill, and a small open-top tram will take you up to the hotel.
 (Breakfast, Dinner)

 DAY 12 - SPAIN . .
 La Mancha - Madrid.

-Head north through the region of La Mancha, the Arabic name for "parched earth."
+After leaning more about this region at the Museum of Olive Tree Culture, head north through the region of La Mancha, the Arabic name for "parched earth."
 Make a morning stop in Valdepeñas, located in the south of La Mancha’s wine growing region.
 Along the way you may catch glimpses of the windmills made famous by Cervantes’ story of Don Quixote.
 Ahead lies Madrid, Spain's modern capital and your final tour destination.
-Upon arrival, take an orientation tour with a local guide, including a visit inside the Prado Art Museum.
-Continue to your Madrid hotel for check-in and dinner.
+Visit the Prado Art Museum with commentary from a local guide before transferring to your Madrid hotel for check-in and dinner.
 (Breakfast, Dinner)

 DAY 13 - SPAIN . .
 Madrid.